, Mumbai campus

 M.A., M.Phil., Ph.D.
 (Delhi)

 Prof. Jha has published books and edited volumes on Politics of Social Justice and Development and on Human Rights.
-He has published numerous articles on Migration, Popular Politics, Social Justice, Poverty and Urban space and Disaster and Development, etc. in peer reviewed journals and edited volumes.
-He has authored several reports and research project for the Government agencies and Non-profit organizations.
+He has published numerous articles on Migration, Popular Politics, Social Justice, Poverty and Urban space and Disaster and Development, etc. in peer-reviewed journals and edited volumes.
+He has authored several reports and research projects for Government agencies and Non-profit organizations.
 He has led several international and national collaborative research projects.
-He is a member of governing board of various universities, research organizations and NGOs.
-His research interest includes social policy, structural social work, poverty and social justice, migration; and middle classes in Indian cities.
+He is a member of governing board of various universities, research organizations, and NGOs.
+His research interest includes social policy, structural social work, poverty, and social justice, migration; and middle classes in Indian cities.